1984 New Zealand constitutional crisis: 18 July (resolution)

 Roderick Deane and Spencer Russell then spoke to several senior ministers within the National Party caucus.
 On the morning on Wednesday 18 July, after an emergency caucus meeting, Muldoon relented and agreed to devalue the currency upon Lange's wishes.
 Muldoon's most senior Cabinet members, led by the soon to be Leader Jim McLay, had threatened to remove Muldoon from his leadership of the National Party and thereby strip him of his post as Prime Minister and Minister of Finance.
-Cabinet members Jim McLay and Geoffrey Palmer had key roles in persuading Muldoon to step down.
+Cabinet member Jim McLay and Labour party MP Geoffrey Palmer had key roles in persuading Muldoon to step down.
 They advocated a 'caretaker convention' despite it not existing formally.
 McLay drafted the convention and presented it in a press statement on 17 July, where it became recognised as the 'caretaker convention'.
 The New Zealand dollar was devalued by 20%.
 In a 1994 documentary on the crisis, former Cabinet minister Hugh Templeton confirmed that McLay, working with Bill Birch and Jim Bolger, was ready to approach the Governor-General, Sir David Beattie to have Muldoon removed as Prime Minister (Beattie had suggested he could remove Muldoon prior to the Cabinet meeting on 19 July).

 Result

 As a result of the constitutional crisis, the incoming Labour Government convened the Officials Committee on Constitutional Reform to review New Zealand's constitutional law, and the Constitution Act 1986 resulted from the two reports by this committee.
-The issue of the transfer of power from incumbent to elect governments (and hence Prime Ministers) was not resolved by this Act however, and the transfer of executive powers remains an unwritten constitutional convention, known as the 'caretaker convention' which was developed by Jim McLay.
+The issue of the transfer of power from incumbent to elect governments (and hence Prime Ministers) was not resolved by this Act, however, and the transfer of executive powers remains an unwritten constitutional convention, known as the 'caretaker convention' which was developed by Jim McLay.